Man’s mind, once stretched by a new idea, never regains its original dimensions. – Oliver Wendell Holmes

 Identifying the Creativity Spark

-Creativity is something that at times seems very illusive and out of reach.
+Creativity is something that at times seems very elusive and out of reach.
 It often comes to us at a moment’s notice, and then gets lost in an instant if not harnessed and cultivated.

 It’s absolutely paramount that we become aware of our creative tendencies so that we are better prepared for the messages that they send our way.

 For starters, it is important to understand that creativity comes to all of us in a variety of different ways.
-For some people it comes as a burst of joy, excitement, inspiration or energy, while for others it may come through a subtle means that is more difficult to recognize.
+For some people, it comes as a burst of joy, excitement, inspiration or energy, while for others it may come through a subtle means that is more difficult to recognize.

 It doesn’t really matter which way creativity comes to you, the most important thing is to learn to recognize and understand your body’s patterns of communicating and the subtle messages that often get obscured by reality.

-Many creative ideas are lost before they even have an opportunity to harvest within our minds, because we simply fail to recognize the obscure patterns of their subtle messages.
+Many creative ideas are lost before they even have an opportunity to harvest within our minds because we simply fail to recognize the obscure patterns of their subtle messages.
 Yet the solution lies hidden within our habitual patterns of thinking and behaving.
 By learning to watch and observe these subtle patterns, you will naturally condition your body to take notice of the creative messages that are coming your way.